JuliaAI/Imbalance.jl/paper.md

 - Should offer solutions to heterogenous data settings (continuous and nominal data)
 - When possible, preference should be given to techniques that are more common in the literature or industry

 Methods implemented in the `Imbalance.jl` toolbox indeed meet all aforementioned design principles for the implemented techniques.
-The one-vs-rest scheme as proposed in [@Fernández:2013] which was used to generalize the technique to multi-class when needed.
+The one-vs-rest scheme as proposed in [@Fernández:2013] was used to generalize the technique to multi-class when needed.

 ## Interface Support
 - Should support both matrix and table inputs